nadiarichards/word-count-challenge/README.md

 ## Background
 ---
-This project's main purpose was to make a full stack app that utilizes multiple tools including Python (multiple libraries, Flask API) and front-end work with HTML, CSS and JavaScript.
+This project's main purpose was to make a full stack app that utilizes multiple tools including JavaScript and HTML, CSS.

 Premise: The word count app can be a writer's best friend.
 One can quickly upload their file to get a number of useful metrics.
 The metrics to choose from are as follows:

 * Classic Word Count
 * Unique Word Count (currently set to show words repeated over 5 times to minimize the output)
 * Classic Character Count